siliconswampio/WIPs/WIPS/wip-1.md

 > In particular, the issues section of the WIPs repository is an excellent place to discuss your proposal with the community and start creating more formalized language around your WIP.

 #### Submit an WIP
-1. Navigate to WIRE’s official [WIP repository](https://github.com/siliconswampio/WIPs)
+1. Navigate to WIRE's official [WIP repository](https://github.com/siliconswampio/WIPs)
-1. Navigate to WIRE’s official WIP repo here
+1. Navigate to WIRE's official WIP repo here
 2. Use a pull request to update the status.
 Please include a link to where people should continue discussing your WIP.
 3. The WIP editors will process these requests.
-Once you’ve submitted your WIP, the WIP will have a ‘Submitted’ status.
+Once you've submitted your WIP, the WIP will have a ‘Submitted' status.

 #### WIP Review by an WIP Editor
 * An WIP editor will review the submitted WIP.